recommenders-team/recommenders/CONTRIBUTING.md

 ```

-### Practices Related to Software Design and Decision Making
+*(1) Note regarding PySpark development*:
+[PySpark](http://spark.apache.org/docs/latest/api/python/index.html) software design is highly influenced by Java.
+Therefore, in order to follow the industry standards and adapt our code to our users preferences, when developing in PySpark, we don't strictly follow the Zen of Python.

 #### Evidence-Based Software Design (EBD)
-Software is developed based on customer inputs, standard libraries in the industry or credible research.
+When using [EBD](https://en.wikipedia.org/wiki/Evidence-based_design), software is developed based on customer inputs, standard libraries in the industry or credible research.
 For a detailed explanation, see this [post about EBD](https://miguelgfierro.com/blog/2018/evidence-based-software-design/).

 *Examples:*